 The oldest member of the group, and the only member of the Wiggles without a background in early childhood education, Jeff Fatt or ‘Fatty’ was kind of freaked out by kids at first.
 The song “Wake Up Jeff” was inspired by his actual propensity to catch naps anywhere.
 Fatt was thrilled about the sketch because he could just do nothing on stage while everyone else sang and danced.
 The sketch eventually became “Wake up Lachy” when Lachlan Gillespie took over for Fatt as the Purple Wiggle in 2012.

 3) Greg Page, the original Yellow Wiggle, is an Elvis fanatic and owned the fourth largest personal Elvis collection in the world before donating it to an Elvis museum.

 The collection was valued at 1.5 million dollars.

 2) The Wiggles rake in around 30 million dollars a year

-1) The Purple Wiggle and the Yellow Wiggle have had a secret love affair for two years.
+1) The new Purple Wiggle and the new Yellow Wiggle, Emma Watkins and Lachlan Gillespie, had had a secret love affair for two years.